Intsights/sergeant/docs/worker/handlers/on_timeout.md

-# Worker Handler - on_timeout
+# on_timeout

-The `on_timeout` handler is invoked when a task has timed out.
-Unlike other events, this event is triggered by the Killer and not by something the process has done.
+Upon timeout, the `on_timeout` handler is invoked.
+Unlike other events, this one is triggered by the Killer and not by something the process has done.

 ## Definition